 - Insulation for nesting

 Birds have the correct bodies for flying they are lightweight and have shaped wings to help them along with strong legs for pushing off and landing.

 Take some time to watch birds flying - they don’t flap their wings all the time they often glide and swoop - watch and see if you can see when they do this.

 If you are very lucky you may see baby birds learning to fly at the moment as they are starting to leave the nest.

 The answer is no there are a few birds that do not fly such as the penguin and the ostrich and emu!

 Sometimes birds ability to fly can be reduced when they are moulting (losing and replacing their feathers).

 Live Osprey Nest Cam

-Have you been watching the Osprey’s on the webcam on the Woodland Trust web site?
+Have you been watching the Osprey’s on the webcam at Loch of the Lowes Wildlife Reserve?